 - Fish slice

 Some of these may ask you to follow additional accounts or “tag a friend”.
-I’m usually happy to follow a second account if the prize is decent enough, but I don’t like competitions where I have to tag friends as I don’t want to spam them.
+I’m usually happy to follow a second account if the prize is decent enough, but I don’t like competitions where I have to tag loads of friends as I don’t want to spam them.
 I know some people who have set up a separate Twitter account solely for these competitions.
-I would recommend you do the same, just remember to occasionally tweet some other stuff in between the competition tweets to break it up!
+I would recommend you do the same, just remember to occasionally tweet some other stuff in between the competition tweets to break it up as some companies don’t like to give their prizes to people who just enter competitions!
 You might also be able to find a comping friend who is happy for you to tag them and vice versa on these types of competitions.

 Competitions like this are usually pretty easy to find – just search for #win or #competition or similar in the Twitter search box.